gentritabazi/vue-lumen-starter/readme.md

 ### Installation
 * Make sure you have **npm** and **composer** installed in your machine.
-* Clone the repo: ``git clone https://github.com/gentritabazi01/Vue-Lumen-Starter.git`` to your local path.
+* Clone the repo to your local path.
 * Navigate to {PROJECT-PATH}/back where {PROJECT-PATH} is the path where you cloned project.
 * Run `copy .env.example .env` and after file `.env` is copied you need to set database credentials into `.env` file.
 * Run `composer install` to install dependencies.